Sunday, July 31, 2022

 7/3

 I didn't mention this, but at one point, Marshal commented that my Cousin Ryan and I were always calling each other "Chima."
 He referred to it as some Spanish word, but I didn't know what he was talking about.
 Except that we do do it all the time.
 "Chima" was the name of a Lego subline from a decade or more back, and I thought the word was delightfully ugly (and it my mind, it's crazily similar to "chalupa," even though it isn't really).
-So I started calling him "Chima," and he started calling it back.
+So I started calling him "Chima," and he started calling it back to me.
 And when we were watching "Orphan Black," there was a character called Cossima, and my cousin started calling me that for a while.

 So, things can always be worse.